unification-com/haiku-node-prototype/contracts/README.md

 cleos push action app3 set.schema '{"schema":"test3" }' -p app3
 ```

-16) Get the code hash for each deplyed app contract (will probably be the same for each)
+16) Get the code hash for each deployed app contract (will probably be the same for each)
 ```
 cleos get code app1
 cleos get code app2